fpicalausa/remove-stale-branches/README.md

 Without setting `dry_run: true`, this action will remove branches.
 Consider setting `dry_run: true` until you are happy with how this action works.

+You can also restrict this action to a subset of your branches using the `restrict-branches-regex` regular expression.

 ## Inputs

 | Input                           | Defaults                                                                                                                                                                                                                                            | Description                                                                                                                                                                                                                                                    |